kevinzakka/obj2mjcf/README.md

 * Splits an OBJ file into sub-meshes that are grouped by the materials referenced in the OBJ's MTL file
 * Generates an MJCF XML file that is pre-filled with materials, meshes and geom elements referencing these OBJ files
-* Optionally generates a collision mesh by performing a convex decomposition of the OBJ using [V-HACD]
+* Optionally generates a collision mesh by performing a convex decomposition of the OBJ using [CoACD]

 `obj2mjcf` was used to process model meshes for [MuJoCo Menagerie]: